facebookresearch/fastMRI/README.md

 ## Submitting to Leaderboard
 Run your model on the provided test data and create a zip file containing your predictions.
-The `common/utils.py` file has a `save_reconstructions` function saves the data in the correct format.
+The `common/utils.py` file has a `save_reconstructions` function that saves the data in the correct format.

-Upload this to any publicly accessible cloud storage (e.g. Amazon S3, Dropbox etc).
+Upload the zip file to any publicly accessible cloud storage (e.g. Amazon S3, Dropbox etc).
 Submit a link to the zip file on the [challenge website](fastmri.org/submit).
 You will need to create an account before submitting.

 ## License
 fastMRI is MIT licensed, as found in the LICENSE file.